What Is Surplus Income and How to Calculate It

 More importantly, take home income is averaged over the bankruptcy period.
 Therefore, if a person experiences a few months of unusually high income due to seasonal income or commissions from sales, they are not unduly penalized.

-For more information on your specific situation and to determine how surplus income could affect you, contact our office to set up a no cost initial assessments at one of our convenient locations.
+For more information on your specific situation and to determine how surplus income could affect you, contact our office to set up a no-cost initial assessment at one of our convenient locations.